yelircaasi/nix-config/README.md

 Coming soon...

 ## Roadmap
-- [ ] get colors and keybindings working just enough to successfully run nrs and hm
+- [x] get colors and keybindings working just enough to successfully run nrs and hm
+- [ ] get nvim to build after refactoring
 - [ ] fix colors in gtk css files
+- [ ] add colors to global matplotlib config
+- [ ] get wezterm fully set up with colors and keybindings
+- [ ] clean up all code in global-defs keybindings
+- [ ] clean up all code in global-defs colors
+- [ ] add lazy loading to nvim
 - [ ] get colors and keybindings working with proper formatting, libraries, and modularity (for apps already defined)
-- [ ] get wezterm fully set up with colors and keybindings
 - [ ] get vieb fully set up with colors and keybindings
 - [ ] get qutebrowser fully set up with colors and keybindings
 - [ ] get nyxt fully set up with colors and keybindings